AyrA/ImgurTitleEditor/README.md

 # Compiled Binaries

-Check the [Releases](https://github.com/AyrA/ImgurTitleEditor/releases) section for compiled binaries.
+Check the [Releases](https://github.com/AyrA/ImgurTitleEditor/releases) section for compiled binaries, or use [GitLoad](https://gitload.net/AyrA/ImgurTitleEditor) to browse releases more easily.

 # Building

 No special requirements.
 You can hardcode your own client ID in `Program.cs` if you want.

 # How to use